the-mikedavis/firebird/README.md

 # Firebird

 I'm tired of blue-centric Vim themes.
-What's wrong with a wark color palette anyway?
+What's wrong with a warm color palette anyway?

 Firebird is a very simple theme based on